World Ventures: to make or embark upon a venture; dare to enter or go around the world.

 They ask me how I do it, and how they can settle their reservations and take the plunge and take their own WorldVentures DreamTrips.

-Always remember one of the favorite adventure quotes –
+Always remember one of the favorite quotes about adventure.

 [Tweet ““Everything you want is on the other side of fear,” ― Jack Canfield”]